TheEmpty/mighty_mule_gate/README.md

 Example failure,
 ```
 {
     "error": "Being held in OPEN state.
-Can't not change to holding CLOSED."
+Can not change to holding CLOSED."
 }
 ```